FREE Quality, Health and Safety, and HR Business Software Click <HERE> to Learn More and Download

 Regulation 3(3) of the First Aid at Work Regulations, requires as a minimum, the provision of an Appointed Person.

 Where your assessment of first-aid needs identifies that a trained first-aider is not required in your workplace, you should appoint someone to take charge of first-aid arrangements.
 This is the minimum requirement.

 Even in a small, low-hazard organisations where first-aiders may not be considered necessary, it is always possible that an injury or illness can occur.
 It is therefore sensible to appoint a suitable person as being available to take charge of the first aid arrangements.

-The appointed person does not need to be first aid trained, there role is more administrative duties, freeing up any trained first aider personnel to concentrate on the patient.
+The appointed person does not need to be first aid trained.
+Their role is more administrative duties, freeing up trained first aider personnel to concentrate on the patient.
 The role of this appointed person includes looking after first-aid equipment and facilities and calling the emergency services when required.
 They can also provide emergency cover where a first-aider is absent due to unforeseen circumstances (annual leave does not count).
-An appointed person is not necessary where there are an adequate number of appropriately trained first-aiders.
+An appointed person is not necessary where there is an adequate number of appropriately trained first-aiders.

 Further guidance on the First Aid at Work

 INDG214 First aid at work - Your questions answered

 INDG347 Basic advice on first aid at work

 ACOP L74 The Health and Safety (First-Aid) Regulations 1981.
 Guidance on Regulation